Building the future of perpetuals trading

 More transparency around their balance, PNL etc.

-Throughout the beta and over the next couple months, the product underwent several changes and improvements that would enhance the trading experience and provide utility to traders.
+Throughout the beta and the following months, the product evolved through multiple iterations.
+We introduced several improvements that enhanced the trading experience and delivered meaningful utility to traders.

 Reflections